Jim Presley

-While playing for Seattle in 1986, Presley became only the second batter in Major League history to hit two walk-off grand slams in the same season, joining Cy Williams, who had done so in 1926.
-Also in 1986, Presley was named to the American League All-Star team after hitting .265 with 27 home runs and a career high 107 RBIs.
-Injuries began to derail his career a couple of years later, and by 1992 he had segued from playing to coaching.
+While playing for Seattle in 1986, Presley became the second player in major league history to hit two walk-off grand slams in the same season, joining Cy Williams, who had done so in 1926.
+That season, Presley was named to the All-Star team and hit .265 with 27 home runs and a career-high 107 RBIs.
+Injuries began to derail his career a couple of years later, and by 1992 he had transitioned from playing to coaching.
+He has been a hitting coach for the Arizona Diamondbacks, Florida Marlins, and Baltimore Orioles.

-On December 21, 2005, he was signed to be the hitting coach for the Florida Marlins.
-He was fired along with manager Fredi González and bench coach Carlos Tosca on June 23, 2010.
-He was replaced on an interim basis by John Mallee, who was the Marlins minor league hitting coordinator.
+Playing career

+Amateur career

+Presley played baseball through the Dixie Youth association, leading his team to the organization's "World Series" in 1974.
+He graduated from Escambia High School (EHS) in 1978.

-On October 8, 2010, Presley was inducted into the Escambia High School Sports Hall of Fame during halftime of an EHS football game along with former Dallas Cowboys Hall of Fame running back Emmitt Smith and a few other EHS alumni.
+On October 8, 2010, Presley was inducted into the EHS Sports Hall of Fame during halftime of an EHS football game along with former Dallas Cowboys Hall of Fame running back Emmitt Smith and other EHS alumni.

-Presley joined the Baltimore Orioles as their hitting coach for the 2011 season.